google/periph/README.md

    responsibility.
-   * e.g. instead of having a driver per "platform", there's a driver per "component": one for the CPU, one for the board headers, one for each buses and sensors, etc.
+   * e.g. instead of having a driver per "platform", there's a driver per "component": one for the CPU, one for the board headers, one for each bus and sensor, etc.
 5. Extensible via a [driver
    registry](https://godoc.org/github.com/google/pio#Register).
    * e.g. a user can inject a custom driver to expose more pins, headers, etc.
-     An USB device (like an FT232H) can expose headers _in addition_ to the headers found on the host.
+     A USB device (like an FT232H) can expose headers _in addition_ to the headers found on the host.
 6. The drivers must use the fastest possible implementation.
    * e.g. both